-Bio: Nikolay A. Dentchev is Associate Professor of CSR and Entrepreneurship at the Vrije Universiteit Brussel, Belgium.
-He holds the Solvay Business School Chair of Social Entrepreneurship at VUB, with founding partners Close the Gap, BNP Paribas Fortis, and Euroclear.
+Bio: Nikolay A. Dentchev is Associate Professor of CSR and Entrepreneurship at the Vrije at VUB, with founding partners Close the Gap, BNP Paribas Fortis, and Euroclear.
 Nikolay is involved in initiatives supporting student entrepreneurship for more than ten years and couching about ten students a year to develop their business.
-He has (co)authored more than 40 scientific publications, published in various indexed journals such as Business & Society, Journal of Business Ethics, Business Ethics: A European Review.
-Nikolay serves occasionally as guest editor to special issues in journals such as Business & Society and Journal of Cleaner Production.
+He has (co)authored more than 40 scientific publications, published in various indexed journals such as Business & Society, Journal of Business issues in journals such as Business & Society and Journal of Cleaner Production.
 He also serves at the executive board of two international associations, i.e. IABS and NBM.
-Nikolay is the co-founder of Equalisi bvba, a social enterprise that commercializes products of vulnerable entrepreneurs, a spin-off activity of the VUB Chair of Social Entrepreneurship.
+Nikolay is the co-founder of Equalisi byba, a social enterprise that commercializes products of vulnerable entrepreneurs, a spin-off activity of the VUB Chair of Social Entrepreneurship.